nuclia/nuclia.py/docs/07-nua.md

 ## Services

-At the moment, the only available service through the CLI/SDK is `predict`. `predict` returns the embeddings of the input text.
+At the moment, the only available service through the CLI/SDK is `predict`.

+`predict` can return the embeddings of an input text:

 - CLI: